xeno00/gr-bbc/README.md

 # **BBC Anti-Jam Communications**: sturdy-train

 ## *Note: This OOT module is not yet installable.
-This functionality will be available by 10/06/22.
+This functionality will be available by 10/06/22.*
-Project Description*

-## Overview
 ##### Project Description
 This project implements Baird, Bahn, and Collins' **BBC codec** in GNURaduio See the [GRCon22 events page](https://events.gnuradio.org/event/18/contributions/278/) for background information and use-case explanation.